 We don’t know everything about the metabolism of psilocybin as exactly as we may want to know.
 So, where needed there are disclaimers that state our uncertainty and lack of current knowledge.

 Magic mushrooms and truffles contain psilocybin.
-That isn’t the only thing they contain, and some other molecules are also psychoactive (e.g. norpsilocin/baeocystin).
+Psilocybin mushrooms have become quite popular, in fact.
+However, that isn’t the only thing they contain, and some other molecules are also psychoactive (e.g. norpsilocin/baeocystin).
 What can be said is that most research currently ongoing is being done with only psilocybin.
 In many experiments, the participants are given 25mg of pure psilocybin and that is considered a high dose (10mg is considered a low dose).